FrankCasanova/FastAPI-TODO/README.md

 # FastAPI-TODO
-Some practices with FastAPI in order to learn how work
+Some practices with FastAPI in order to learn how it work